I wish I could tell you – I mean REALLY help you understand – about manic bipolar.

 The bipolar medications used to relieve depression can make bipolar mania worse.

-REPEAT: To effectively treat a manic episode, both you and your doctor will need to clearly understand what type of bipolar disorder you have, and exactly where your mood is at time of treatment.
+REPEAT: To effectively treat a manic episode, both you and your doctor will need to clearly understand what type of bipolar disorder you have, and exactly where your mood is at the time of treatment.

 Don’t worry.
 This is not as difficult as it might sound.